-Recall that the strong Liouville property (SLP) holds (for a MMD space) if every positive harmonic function is constant, and the Liouville property (LP) holds if every bounded harmonic function is constant.
+Recall that we say that the strong Liouville property (SLP) holds (for a MMD space) if every non-negative harmonic function is constant, and the Liouville property (LP) holds if every bounded harmonic function is constant.
 Lyons constructed $\{a^{(i)}_{xy}\}$ for $i=1, 2$ so that the SLP holds for the MMD space $(\bV, d, m, \sE^{(1)}, \sF)$ while the LP fails for the MMD $(\bV, d, m, \sE^{(2)}, \sF)$.
-Thus Lyons example shows that neither SLP nor LP are stable.
+Thus Lyons' example shows that neither SLP nor LP are stable.

 Let $(\sX, \tilde d)$ be the cable system for the graph $\bG$: each edge $e \in E_G$ is replaced by a copy of $[0,1]$ -- see for example \cite{V} for details of the construction.
 Let $\mu$ be the measure which assigns a copy of Lebesgue measure to each cable.
 The metric $\tilde d$ is the unique length metric on $\sX$ which equals Euclidean distance on each cable.
 Write $(\tilde \sE^{(i)}, \tilde \sF)$ for the (regular and strongly local) Dirichlet forms on $\sX$ associated with the cable system.
 (For further details of this construction see \cite{V, BM1}.)